 What is Sourdough Discard?

 Sourdough discard is what you have left over after you feed a sourdough starter.
-Let's break that down:
+You can either literally discard it (compost, or throw it away), or you can use it in sourdough discard recipes like this one.

 Why does this recipe use yeast?

-Sourdough discard is not as active as sourdough starter, and needs a leavening agent (in this case, yeast) to help the dough rise in a predictable way.
+Sourdough discard is inactive, and needs a leavening agent (in this case, yeast) to help the dough rise predictably.
 You'll still get the benefit of the sourdough flavor, as well as some additional lift from the discard to make these cinnamon rolls extra fluffy.
+And the best part: you'll be putting your sourdough discard to good use!

 Equipment

 You'll need a rolling pin to roll the dough, and either unflavored dental floss or a sharp knife (I like an 8-inch chef's knife) to cut the rolls.
-Once the rolls are cut, you'll place the rolls in an 8x11-inch baking dish or pan.
+Once the rolls are cut, you'll place the rolls in a 9x13-inch baking pan.
 Then you can use a spoon (or I like to use a GIR Skinny Spoonula) to spread the frosting on the rolls before serving.

 Storage

 Room Temperature Storage: Store the rolls covered or in an airtight container at room temperature for 2-3 days.
+They will harden as they dry out.
 You can reheat the rolls for 15-30 seconds in the microwave to make them warm and soft again.

-Freezer Storage: Sourdough Discard Cinnamon Rolls freeze very well.
+Freezer Storage: These cinnamon rolls freeze very well.
 Once the cinnamon rolls are fully cooled, transfer to an airtight container or bag (I like to split them into individual rolls and store each in a plastic bag, which makes it easier to heat up just one roll at a time).
 Freeze for up to 3 months.
-To reheat, warm the cinnamon rolls in the microwave for 30-60 seconds until soft and warm again.
+To reheat, warm the cinnamon rolls in the microwave for about 60 seconds until soft and warm again.

 Recipe FAQ

 Yes.
-To do so, omit the yeast and use active sourdough starter in place of the sourdough discard.
-You may need to adjust the rising times, so keep an eye on the dough as it is rising.
+To do so, omit the yeast and use active sourdough starter in place of the sourdough discard (1:1 substitute).
+You will need to adjust the rise times as well.

 Sourdough Discard Cinnamon Rolls